the-events-calendar/event-tickets/readme.txt

 == Changelog ==

+= [4.11.3.1] 2019-02-11 =

+* Fix - Prevent conflicts with a template variable used by the Tickets block when rendering while The Events Calendar is activated.
+[ET-717]

 = [4.11.3] 2019-02-06 =

 * Feature - Show original price on ticket block if ticket on sale.
 Allow turning off via the `tribe_tickets_show_original_price_on_sale` filter.
 [ETP-47]